BME-SmartLab/rl-wds/README.md

 A detailed explanation is given in the paper of Hajgató, G.; Gyires-Tóth, B.; Paál, G. 2020.
 "Deep Reinforcement Learning for Real-Time Optimization of Pumps in Water Distribution Systems." *Journal of Water Resources Planning and Management*.
 146 (11): 04020079.
 [10.1061/(ASCE)WR.1943-5452.0001287](https://doi.org/10.1061/(ASCE)WR.1943-5452.0001287) (or see the preprint on arXiv: [2010.06460](https://arxiv.org/abs/2010.06460)).

 ## Demo
 A small demo highlights the benefits of the trained agents compared to a classic optimization method on two WDSs.

-### Reaching instantly
-An instance of the demo is running [here](http://domino.hds.bme.hu:8080) occasionally.

-### Building with Docker
 The demo is containerized with [Docker](https://www.docker.com/).
 Building a local container is so simple on systems with Docker installed:

 1. Clone the repository.
 2. Move to the root of the local repository.